paritytech/substrate-api-sidecar/README.md

 - The chain is being finalized (by running `grandpa`).
 - If the chain is running on custom Node binaries, the JSON-RPC API should be backwards compatible with the default Substrate Node.

-### Contribute

-We welcome contributions.
-Before submitting your PR, make sure to run the following commands:

-- `yarn lint`: Make sure your code follows our linting rules.
-You can also run `yarn lint --fix` to automatically fix some of those errors.
-- Testing coming soon!

 ## Docker